Help! My newborn refuses to sleep in their bassinet or crib.

 A newborn baby has a very low threshold for how long they can stay awake before quickly becoming overtired.
 From newborn to 6 weeks old, your baby can only stay awake a maximum of 45 minutes before they need to fall asleep again.
 In that 45-minute awake window, your baby needs to wake up, take a feed if it’s time, have a diaper change, and go back to sleep.
 Parents often worry that they rarely see their baby’s eyes open in the early days, however, that will change with time.
 Your newborn needs upwards of 18-20 hours of sleep per 24-hour time frame.
 Shocking right?
 Newborn naps can range from 30 minutes to 3 hours so keep your expectations low at this point.
 It’s not likely your baby will be sleeping 3 hours every single nap and often time newborns need to be woken up to meet feeding and caloric goals.

 If you’re feeling overwhelmed by meeting your baby’s sleep needs, remember that there are no rules for newborn sleep except following all safe sleep recommendations.
 Newborn babies need a lot of help getting to sleep, staying to sleep, and soothing when upset.
 Hold your baby to sleep, rock them to sleep, use pacifiers, and expect them to sometimes fall asleep eating.
-You are not ruining your baby’s future sleep by creating these habits in the early days, I promise.
+I promise you will not ruin your baby’s future sleep by creating these habits in the early days.
 Once they reach 3-4 months old, you can start shaping their sleep to more of a long-term sustainability in terms of skills and soothing.
 Until then, snuggle that baby and enjoy them!

-How does this relate back to your baby not sleeping in their bassinet or crib?
+How does this relate to your baby not sleeping in their bassinet or crib?

 As a Fort Collins newborn sleep consultant, my best advice for getting your baby to sleep in the bassinet or crib is to not allow them to get overtired.
 If you lay your baby down past the optimal awake window, a hormonal response has already taken place and the body is producing cortisol and adrenaline to stay awake.
 Imagine drinking an expresso while trying to sleep.
 If you miss their awake window, hold them to sleep or pop them in a stroller or car.
 Expect that they may cry more than normal and need a lot of help getting to sleep.
 Try to follow their awake windows more closely next time.
 Start slow and try 1-2 times a day to lay them down for a nap in their bassinet (more if tolerated well).
 Your baby will still need your help falling to sleep which may come in the form of holding until drowsy, rocking, or putting your hand on their chest.
 I also recommend swaddling your baby for sleep and making sure they have their tummy full before attempting to lay them down.